-Although these two experiments in the late 1990s had found no evidence for $\bar{\nu}e$ disappearance, after establishment of atmospheric and solar neutrino oscillations the importance of the reactor neutrino oscillation experiment to measure θ{13} was widely recognized, and this led to the realization of the three new reactor experiments, Double Chooz in France, RENO in Korea, and Daya Bay in China.
-The Double Chooz experiment [30,33] measures electron antineutrinos from two 4.25 GW{th} reactors with a far detector at an average distance of 1050 m from the two reactor cores.
-The Daya Bay experiment [31,35] measures $\bar{\nu}e$ s from the Daya Bay nuclear power complex (six 2.9 GW{th}) reactors), initially with six functionally identical detectors deployed in two near (470 m and 576 m of flux-weighted baselines) and one far (1648 m) underground halls.
-The first Daya Bay result [31] was obtained with this detector configuration.
-Later, two detectors were further installed, one in one of the near detector hall and the other in the far detetor hall.
-The RENO experiment [32] measures electron antineutrinos from four 2.8 GW{th} and two 2.66 GW{th} reactors at Yonggwang Nuclear Power Plant with two identical detectors located at 294 m and 1383 m from the reactor array center (or flux-weighted baseline distance of 408.56 m and 1443.99 m, respectively).
+The Double Chooz experiment [32,35] measures electron antineutrinos from two 4.25 $GW{th}$ reactors with two identical detectors: a near detector and a far detector located at average distances of 400 m and 1050 m, respectively, from the two reactor cores.
+Although the far detector was completed in 2010, there was a substantial delay in the construction of the near detector, and it was completed at the end of 2014.
+The Daya Bay experiment [33,37] measures electron antineutrinos from the Daya Bay nuclear power complex (six 2.9 $GW{th}$ reactors), initially with six functionally identical detectors deployed in two near (470 m and 576 m of flux-weighted baselines) and one far (1648 m) underground halls.
+The first Daya Bay result [33] was obtained with this detector configuration.
+Later, two detectors were further installed, one in one of the near detector hall and the other in the far detector hall.
+The RENO experiment [34] measures electron antineutrinos from four 2.8 $GW{th}$ and two 2.66 $GW{th}$ reactors at Yonggwang Nuclear Power Plant with two identical detectors located at 294 m and 1383 m from the reactor array center (or flux-weighted baseline distance of 408.56 m and 1443.99 m, respectively).
 Antineutrino detectors of these experiments have similar structures.
 They consist of three layers and an optically independent outer veto detector.
-The innermost layer of the antineutrino detector is filled with Gd-loaded liquid scintillator, which is surrounded by a " γ -catcher" layer filled with Gd-free liquid scintillator, and outside the γ -catcher is a buffer layer filled with mineral oil.
+The innermost layer of the antineutrino detector is filled with Gd-loaded liquid scintillator, which is surrounded by a " $\gamma$ -catcher" layer filled with Gd-free liquid scintillator, and outside the $\gamma$ -catcher is a buffer layer filled with mineral oil.
 An outer veto detector is filled with purified water (Daya Bay and RENO) or liquid scintillator (Double Chooz).
 In addition, the Double Chooz near detector tank is shielded by a 1 m thick water buffer.
 RENO and Daya Bay started measurements with both the near and far detectors from the beginning.
-However, the Double Chooz near detector has been completed at the end of 2014.
 All these experiments published their first results on reactor $\bar{\nu}e$ disappearance in 2012.

-For longer baseline distance of $L \sim a$ few hundred km, a reactor neutrino oscillation experiment is sensitive to Δm^2 down to $\sim 10^{-5} \text{ eV}^2$.
+For longer baseline distance of $L \sim a$ few hundred km, a reactor neutrino oscillation experiment is sensitive to $\Delta m^2$ down to $\sim 10^{-5} \text{ eV}^2$ .
+In this case the reactor $\bar{\nu}e$ survival probability is given in Eq.
+(14.51).
 Therefore, such an experiment can test the LMA (Large Mixing Angle) solution of the solar neutrino problem, assuming CPT invariance.

 However, a higher $\bar{\nu}e$ flux and a larger target mass are needed compared to short-baseline reactor experiments to obtain statistically significant event rate.
 So far, KamLAND is the only experiment of this kind.
 It is located at the old Kamiokande's site in Japan.
 Its neutrino target is 1-kton ultra-pure liquid scintillator contained in a transparent balloon, which is hold inside a spherical tank with buffer oil filled between the baloon and the tank.
 The tank is surrounded by an outer water Cherenkov detector.
 Before the Great East Japan Earthquake in March 2011, many nuclear reactors were operating in Japan, and more than 79% of the $\bar{\nu}e$ flux at KamLAND was coming from 26 reactors between 138 - 214 km away, with a flux-weighted average distance of ~ 180 km.